imbei/mainzelliste-doc/README.md

 <summary>prerequisites/conditions/restrictions/assumptions of this manual:</summary>

 + Mainzelliste 1.11 (and later)
-+ Ubuntu 22.04.3 LTS (comes with certain versions of Java, Tomcat, Apache, etc.) [End of Standard Support: June 2027]
++ Ubuntu 22.04.3 LTS (comes with certain versions of Java, Tomcat, Apache, etc.) [End of Standard Support: June 2027, see: https://ubuntu.com/about/release-cycle]
 + Tomcat 10 (is required since Mainzelliste 1.11)
 + Postgres 14 (or other DB like MariaDB / MySQL etc.)
 + no usage of supplied Docker environment!